Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Controllable quantum circuits

-The following three equations reduce the number of controls of a gate at the cost of introducing other gates with less controls.
-This is particularily useful to establish the correpondance with the vanilla quantum circuits.
+The second ingredient to prove the conjugation law is the ability to provably reduce the number of controls of a gate.
+To do so, we derive in \cref{app:qcconjugationproof} the following equations that intuitively reduce the number of controls of a gate at the cost of introducing other gates with fewer controls.
+This is particularly useful for establishing the correspondence with the vanilla quantum circuits.
 Indeed, we can transform any controllable quantum circuit into one that contains only gates controlled by up to two qubits, and all such gates correspond to a certain vanilla quantum circuit.

-These equations are proved in \cref{app:qcconjugationproof} and are used to prove the conjugation law for controllable quantum circuits in the following proposition. \begin{proposition} $\cat{CQC}$ is conjugated. \end{proposition} \begin{proof} \cref{app:conjugationcondition} gives a sufficient condition for the conjugation law to hold in the case of a dagger controlled prop $\cat{P}$ that contains only endomorphisms and such that $\cat{P}\vdash C\circ C^\dagger=\textup{id}_n=C^\dagger\circ C$ for any $C\in\cat{P}(n,n)$.
-It turns out that $\cat{CQC}$ satisfies these conditions (see \cref{lem:daggeridentity}).
-The idea is to transform any morphism $C$ into a morphism $C'$ made of compositions of some gates in a chosen set $\mathcal{G}$ and such that $C'$ has the form